midknight41/easy-swf/README.md

 ﻿#Easy SWF

 Easy SWF is a module made to make using the AWS Simple Workflow Service a little easier to use.
-At the moment this is just experimental and pretty unstable.

 You need to be familiar with how SWF works.
 This [link](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dg-basic.html) is useful for understanding the core concepts.